lockss/laaws-dev-scripts/runcluster/README.md

 comprising a single LOCKSS node, in a development environment.
 It's a work in progress; details are likely to change.

+## Prerequisites

+runcluster requires Maven 3 and Java 8.
+(The path to the java executable may be specified on the command line.)

 ## Optional Database Setup

 By default, an internal Derby database is used.
 This should be sufficient